Shanghainese people in Hong Kong: Statistics

-The 1961 Hong Kong census counted around 70,000 Shanghainese speakers, 2.6% of the population aged five+.
+The 1961 Hong Kong census counted around 70,000 Shanghainese speakers, 2.6% of the population aged over 5.
 Around 90 percent of these were classed as immigrants.
 Less than 6 percent had arrived before 1945, while 36 percent had come between 1945 and 1955.
 Based on these statistics, no more than 30,000 Shanghainese would have been in Hong Kong to act as the catalyst for economic transformation in the early 1950s.

 According to 2011 census data, the area with the highest concentration of Shanghainese speakers in Hong Kong is Fuk Loi constituency of Tsuen Wan.

 Hong Kong has an estimated 150,000 people of Ningbo ancestry.
 The New York Times referred to the Ningbo business community as a "strong and clannish group of prosperous entrepreneurs."
 Ningbo merchants are considered one of the Ten Great Merchant Guilds in Chinese history.

 According to census data, the percentage of people age 5 and up who were able to speak Shanghainese was 1.2%, 1.1% and 1.1% in 2006, 2011 and 2016 respectively.